-Newly Admitted Advanced Special Students (or non-degree seeking students) should contact the Graduate School for advising at gradschool@umd.edu.
+Newly Admitted Advanced Special

+Students (or non-degree seeking students) should contact the Graduate School for advising at gradschool@umd.edu.

-For more information, see gradschool.umd. edu/admissions/faqs/non-degree-seekingstudent-checklist.
+For more information, see gradschool.umd. edu/admissions/non-degree-admissions.

-Currently Enrolled University of Maryland Graduate Students receive a notification email about early registration.
-Graduate students do not need an assigned registration time, but should check registration blocks.
+Currently Enrolled University of

+Maryland Graduate Students receive a notification email about registration.
+Graduate students do not need an assigned registration time with the exception of specified programs, but should check registration blocks.
 Registration for the fall semester begins late March, and for the spring semester, begins late October.
 Students in Masters/Doctoral thesis/dissertation programs should consult with their program coordinators to verify enrollment in their assigned candidacy and pre-candidacy courses.

-Continuous Registration Requirements: academiccatalog.umd.edu/graduate/ policies/registration-policies/#continuousregistration-requirements.
+Continuous Registration Requirements:

+academiccatalog.umd.edu/graduate/ policies/registration-policies/#continuousregistration-requirements.
-All graduate students must register for

-courses each semester (summer and winter sessions excluded) until the degree is awarded.
-A student who fails to register and who has not requested and received a waiver of registration or leave of absence will be notified by the Graduate School after the first day of classes that they must register for the current semester.
+All graduate students must register for required courses each semester (summer and winter sessions excluded) until the degree is awarded.
+A student who fails to register and who has not requested and received a waiver of registration or leave of absence will be notified by the Graduate School before the add/drop deadline that they must register for the current semester.
 The Graduate School will inform the director of the appropriate graduate program that the student is in jeopardy of termination.
 If the student does not register, they will be dismissed from the Graduate School at the end of the semester for failure to comply with the continuous registration requirement.